alexlib/pyptv/docs/parameter-migration.md

    - Save as new YAML format using "Save Parameters"

 3. **Verify the migration**
-   - Check that `n_cam` is set correctly at the top level
+   - Check that `num_cams` is set correctly at the top level
    - Ensure no `n_img` fields remain in the YAML
    - Test calibration and tracking workflows